bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/_index.md

 * A pdf with your report
 * As a text answer: a link to your team's git repository (see below)

-Only one team member should upload the report.
-If team members upload different reports (or different repos), I'll chose one at random to review.
+All team members need to upload the report (the same report done together).

 ### Git
 You will use Git to manage your team's code.
-Code can only be handed in for grading via a link to the repository in the correct folder in this class' group on the IMI GitLab Server.

-The IMI GitLab Server can be found at: https://gl-imi.f4.htw-berlin.de.
-It can only be reached via the HTW network.
-So if you are at home, use VPN (see https://rz.htw-berlin.de/anleitungen/vpn/).

-The class group can be found at: https://gl-imi.f4.htw-berlin.de/groups/info2-wise2021.
-If you registered for the course I will have added your email address.
-Tell me if have not been added.

-There will be folders for each lab.
-Create the repository for a lab inside that folder (Click on "new project").
-Name it something like: "group01-team03-lab00" (so that it includes your group number from LSF, your team number and the lab number).

 ### Late reports
-You can hand in 4 reports after their deadline, until Febuary 10th, 10pm.
+You can hand in 4 reports after their deadline, until TBD.

 *How to hand in late reports*
-There are 4 "late slots" for handing in reports after the deadline, but they have to be handed in before Febuary 10.
+There are 4 "late slots" for handing in reports after the deadline, but they have to be handed in before the deadline above.
 Each person has to upload the late report by themselves, even if you worked in a team.

 *But ...!*
 If you fall ill for more than a week or are unable to continuously work on